jcrespoortega/Text-Clustering/Results.md

-Lemmatization proccess achieve a result slightly worse result that Steamming the differences beetwen this tecniques are that stemming is faster but it dose't take into account the context only works with the words, however it achve a better results.
+Lemmatization proccess achieve a result slightly worse result than Steamming, the differences beetwen this tecniques are that stemming is faster but it dosen't take into account the context only works with the words, however it achieve better results.

 N-grams is a good approach in order to detect share vocabulary, but it has a high computational cost.
 It is important to compute differents n-grams size and frequenties, here an experiment: